jido/Arcadam/README.md

 choice list for the tab title.

 When the output format allows user interaction then the chosen tab is displayed and other tabs display only their titles.
+Tabset content that is not a tab is not displayed.

-In other cases, the generator outputs all the tabs in the tab list.
+In other cases, the generator outputs all the tabs in the tab list as well as tabset content except for the tab list.
+That allows page breaks.

 ### Block Title